 Administrative Judicial Regions

-The state is divided into nine administrative judicial regions (AJR).
+The state is divided into eleven administrative judicial regions (AJR).
 Each region has a presiding judge that is appointed by the Governor to serve a four-year term.

 The presiding judge may be a regular elected or retired district judge, a former judge with at least 12 years of service as a district judge, or a retired appellate judge with judicial experience on a district court.